nehemiaharchives/bbl/README.md

 ## Why Kotlin?

 1. I was long time Java developper and suffered from JAVA but loved Java, and I met kotlin and it solved all the suffering.
 So I love Kotlin more than Java now.
+I have no C, C++, Rust, Go skill.
+If I had, I haven written bbl in them to prduce single binary.
+But installation size is smaller than pre-Java 9 application because bbl only includes reqired java modules, not entire JVM.
+I know Rust is the best.
+Sorry for inconvenience making installation directory dirty with many binary files.

 2. I think Apache Lucene is the best search library.
 Lucene is a Java library and it can be easily used from Kotlin.
 I did not want to use DBMS in command line app.